Interlaken: Transportation

 Interlaken has two railway stations, Interlaken Ost and Interlaken West, which are both served by the BLS AG's Thunersee line that provides direct services to Spiez, Thun, Bern and beyond, with onward connections at Bern to the rest of Switzerland.
-Through international services are provided by TGV to Paris and ICE to Frankfurt and Berlin.
+Moreover, international services are provided by TGV to Paris and ICE to Frankfurt and Berlin.

 Besides being the terminal of the Thunersee line, Interlaken Ost is also the terminus of the Zentralbahn's Brünig line to Brienz, Meiringen and Luzern, with onward connections to north-eastern Switzerland.
 The Berner Oberland railway also operates from Ost station, providing the first stage of several mountain railway routes into the Jungfrau region and, most notably, to Europe's highest station at the Jungfraujoch.

 Boat services across Lake Brienz to Brienz and across Lake Thun to Spiez and Thun are operated by the BLS AG.
 The boats on Lake Thun operate from a quay adjacent to the West station, connected to Lake Thun by the Interlaken ship canal.
 The boats on Lake Brienz operate from a quay on the Aare by the Ost station.
 The remainder of the Aare between the two lakes is controlled by several weirs and is not navigable.

 Interlaken is connected by the A8 motorway to Thun and Lucerne, with onward connections by other Swiss motorways to the rest of Switzerland.
 Local roads also follow both banks of the lakes to east and west and follow the valley of the Lütschine south into the Jungfrau region.
 However, there is no direct road connection across the mountains of that region into the canton of Valais to the south, with the nearest such connections being the Grimsel Pass to the east, or using the vehicle transport service through the Lötschberg rail tunnel to the west.

 In the more immediate area, two funicular railways, the Harderbahn and the Heimwehfluhbahn, provide service to nearby vantage points.
 Local and regional bus services are provided by PostBus Switzerland, whilst Verkehrsbetriebe STI operates a regional bus service to Thun.